OluwapelZ/payant/README.md

-# Migo Micro Service
+# Payant Micro Service

 ### This micro service is provider specific```

-It's a standalone service to point to migo's loans status third party endpoint
+It's a standalone service to point to payant's third party endpoint

 ### Setup